ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 the HSM, which might be based on a set of rules and policies.
 Therefore, the interpretation of PKIX Evidence may greatly influence the outcome of some decisions.

-A Verifier MAY reject a PKIX Evidence if it lacks required attributes per the Verifier's appraisal policy.
+A Verifier MAY reject a PKIX Evidence if it lacks the claims required per the Verifier's appraisal policy.
 For example, if a Relying Party mandates a FIPS-certified device, it SHOULD reject Evidence lacking sufficient information to verify the device's FIPS certification status.

-If a Verifier encounters an attribute with an unrecognized attribute type, it MAY ignore it and treat it as extraneous information.
-By ignoring an attribute, the Verifier may accept PKIX Evidence that would be deemed malformed to a Verifier with different policies.
+If a Verifier encounters a claim with an unrecognized claim type, it MAY ignore it and treat it as extraneous information.
+By ignoring a claim, the Verifier may accept PKIX Evidence that would be deemed malformed to a Verifier with different policies.
 However, this approach fosters a higher likelihood of achieving interoperability.